sidningoo/Vida/README.md

 **Concept and rules.**

 This game simulates a person’s travel through his or her life, from college to retirement, with jobs, marriage and possible children along the way.
 In life, we often find it difficult to strike a balance between health, wealth and happiness.The player will start off his life journey starting by choosing a career.
-In this game, we prompt users to make a series of life decisions, one decision leads to another, each decision affects the health, wealth and happiness meters (HWH meters).
-As the player’s life goes on, he/she may encounter some quizzes that will eventually lead them to their choice in picking a career, house, daily life decisions which eventually affects their meters.
-The player will start off with 5 points in each meter, where the maximum points is 10 points.
-The objective of the game is to make decisions that will keep all 3 meters roughly balanced until retirement.
+In this game, we prompt users to make a series of decisions related to their career, each decision affects the health, wealth and happiness meters (HWH meters).
+As the player’s life goes on, he/she may encounter some quizzes that might be benficial to them or theymight not.
+The player will start off with 5 points in each meter, where the objective of the game is to make decisions that will keep all 3 meters roughly balanced until retirement.
 Addition and deduction of points will happen corresponding to player made decisions.
 If either one of the three meters falls under a certain point, they would fall into difficult times (e.g. bankruptcy, divorce, mid-life crisis, unemployment, etc) .

 ________________________________________________________________________________________________________________________________________
 **List of features & functions:**

-***1. Pop-up questions to make daily decisions***

--	This function will randomly throw questions to the player to choose between 2 activities at any point of the game.
-These 		questions ultimately affect their

--	The questions are simple questions like “Go out with friends or with family?”

-***2. Mini-game redirector***
+***1. Mini-game redirector***

 -	For certain decisions made, the user would have to win a mini-game to complete the desired action.
 For example, if the user chooses to make a risky investment, he/she will have to play the mini-game to make the investment.
 If the player wins, he/she